Rack Configuration

 name

-A short name of the silo’s IdP SAML configuration (the name will be used in the login URL path, see an example under ACL URL).
+A short name of the silo’s IdP SAML configuration (the name will be used in the login URL path, see the example under ACS URL).

-For ease of tracking, this can be set to the same value as the app or service provider identifier in the IdP but it is not required.
+For ease of tracking, this can be set to the same value as the application or service provider identifier in the IdP, but it is not required.

 description